Last updated on: April 27th, 2022

 An employee is initially entitled to 21 days of paid annual leave, which increases to 30 days after five consecutive years with one employer.
 Employers may set the dates of employees’ leave based on work requirements and must notify the employee of the date of leave at least 30 days in advance of the leave.

 An employee should avail of the annual leave in the year it is due.
 Employees may not waive the leave or receive cash in lieu of vacation during their period of service.
 The employer may set the dates of such leave according to work requirements or may grant them in rotation to ensure the smooth progress of work.
-The employer shall notify the employee of the date of the employee’s leave in-sufficient time of not less than thirty days.
+The employer shall notify the employee of the date of the employee’s leave in-sufficient time of not less than 30 days.

 An employer may postpone the employee’s leave for not more than 90 days after the end of the year it is due if required by work needs.
 If work conditions require a further extension, the employee’s consent must be obtained in writing.
 The postponement cannot extend beyond the end of the year following the year in which the leave becomes due to an employee.